TailorXxX/FinalProject/README.md

 ### Development Server

-1. The project is using [json-server](https://github.com/typicode/json-server) as a dummy backend, run `npm run server` to have access to the data
+1. Run `npm run server`
+   to have access to the data from server

 2. Run `npm run dev`